With a UConn BSW degree, you can obtain entry-level employment or pursue graduate studies.

 - Must submit UConn application to Undergraduate Admissions.

-- Must have completed a minimum of 54 credits** including all or most of courses equivalent to the general education credits required by UConn.
+- Must have completed a minimum of 54 credits** including all or most of courses equivalent to the general education credits (Content Areas 1-4 and Competencies) required by UConn.

 - Must have a cumulative grade point average of 2.7 or higher.

-Students transferring with BSW courses will only be eligible for a maximum of 12 transferrable credits.
-Prospective students are required to meet with Trisha Hawthorne-Noble, Director of the Office of Student and Academic Services, to discuss an individualized academic program plan.
+Students transferring with credits from another college or university with BSW courses will only be eligible for a maximum of 12 transferrable BSW credits.
+Prospective students are required to meet with a member of the BSW Program to discuss an individualized academic program plan.
 Please email SWAdmission@uconn.edu to set up an appointment.
-Please note, there is no guarantee the program will be completed in less than 2 years.
+Please be advised there is no guarantee that students will be able to complete the program in less than two years.

 Students transferring from non-BSW programs can find more information about transfer admissions here.